-There are no significant differences between IFRS and Canadian GAAP in connection with the Company's statements of financial position, statements of comprehensive loss, statements of equity and statements of cash flows for the periods ended August 31, 2012 and 2011, or the year ended November 30, 2011.
+There are no significant differences between IFRS and Canadian GAAP in connection with the Company's statements of financial position, statements of comprehensive loss, statements of equity and statements of cash flows for the years ended November 30, 2012 November 30, 2011.

-IFRS 1 requires reconciliation disclosures that explain how the transition from Canadian GAAP to IFRS has affected the Company's previously reported consolidated financial statements prepared in accordance with previous Canadian GAAP for the three months ended August 31, 2012 and 2011, and the year ended November 30, 2011.
+IFRS 1 requires reconciliation disclosures that explain how the transition from Canadian GAAP to IFRS has affected the Company's previously reported consolidated financial statements prepared in accordance with previous Canadian GAAP for the years ended November 30, 2012 and November 30, 2011.
 An explanation of how the transition from Canadian GAAP to IFRS has affected the Company's financial position, equity, statement of earnings and comprehensive income and cash flows is set out in the following tables.